Getting started with DataSphere

 %pip install <Package name>

-For example, install the requests package to make HTTP requests:
+For example, install the seaborn package to visualize statistics:

 Run the cell.
 To do this, click .